EbyChacko/project1_TilesWorld/README.md

 * select `Settings` and find GitHub Pages section on the left side bar.
 * from source select `Deploy from a branch` and then select `main` branch.
 * click `save` and page was deployed after auto-refresh.
->  Your site is published at https://ebychacko.github.io/project1_TilesWorld/
+>  Site is published at https://ebychacko.github.io/project1_TilesWorld/

 ## Credits